mainframeali/CrudDemo/README.txt

     db
         database.py : main connection util for db connection endpoint
-        crud.py : consists of endpoints for crud operations api.py : api routing
+        crud.py : consists of endpoints for crud operations for listing table, if new tables wanted to added, new files for each table is suggested api.py : api routing
     model
         listing.py : base "Listing" class